-Census Day will be Sunday 21 March 2021
+Census Day was Sunday 21 March 2021

 What is the census?

 The census is a once-in-a-decade survey that gives us the most accurate estimate of all the people and households in England and Wales.
-The information you give helps decide how services are planned and funded in your local area.
-This could mean things like doctors’ surgeries, housing or new bus routes.

 The Office for National Statistics (ONS) delivers the census.
 It is important that every household in England and Wales takes part to make it accurate.